The sixth moment of the Riemann zeta function and ternary additive divisor sums: Introduction

-for $\mathcal{S} \in \Phi_j$ and $\mathcal{T} \in \Psi_j$. \end{conj}
+for $\mathcal{S} \subset \I$ and $\mathcal{T} \subset \J$. \end{conj}

-{\bf Remarks} \begin{enumerate} \item The works of Ingham and Motohashi establish this conjecture in the cases $|\I|=|\J|=1$ and $|\I|=|\J|=2$. \item Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFKRS} made this conjecture with the $o(1)$ replaced by $O(T^{-\frac{1}{2}+\varepsilon})$.
+{\bf Remarks} \begin{enumerate} \item The works of Ingham \cite{In} and Motohashi \cite{Mo} establish this conjecture in the cases $|\I|=|\J|=1$ and $|\I|=|\J|=2$, respectively. \item Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFKRS} made this conjecture with the $o(1)$ replaced by $O(T^{-\frac{1}{2}+\varepsilon})$.
 That is, the total error with the weight included is $O(T^{\frac{1}{2}+\varepsilon})$.
-They gave a heuristic argument based on a ``recipe" (see \cite[section 2.2, pp. 53-56]{CFKRS}). \item There is some debate on the size of the error term in this conjecture.
+They gave a heuristic argument based on a ``recipe" (see \cite[section 2.2, pp. 53-56]{CFKRS}). \item It should be observed that if $a_1=a_2$, or if $a_1=-b_1$ then some of the terms $ \mathcal{Z}_{\I_{\mathcal{S}},\J_{\mathcal{T}}}(0)$ are undefined due to the pole of $\zeta(s)$ at $s=1$.
+However, these polar terms cancel out as can be seen by Lemma 2.5.1 of \cite{CFKRS}, which shows that the right hand side of \eqref{shiftedconjecture} is holomorphic in the $a_i$'s and $b_i$'s, as long as $|a_i|, |b_i| \le \eta$ for a sufficiently small positive $\eta$. \item The authors of \cite{CFKRS} make the conjecture conditional on the weight function $\omega$ being ``suitable", without actually defining what they mean by that.
+We have stated the conjecture for functions $\omega$ satisfying \eqref{cond1}, \eqref{cond2}, and \eqref{cond3}.
+However, Conjecture \ref{cfkrsconj} should hold for a much wider class of functions.
+For instance, it should also be true when $\omega(t) = \phi(t/T)$ where $\phi$ is a Schwarz class function. \item There is some debate on the size of the error term in this conjecture.
 In the case $k=3$ and all shifts $a_i=b_j=0$, namely $I_3(T)$, Motohashi \cite[p.218, eq.
 (5.4.10)]{Mo} has conjectured that the error term is $\Omega(T^{\frac{3}{4}-\delta})$ for any fixed $\delta >0$.
 Similarly, Ivic \cite[p.
-171]{Iv1} has conjectured that the error term in this case is $O(T^{\frac{3}{4}+\varepsilon})$ and $\Omega( T^{\frac{3}{4}} )$. \item Zhang \cite{Z} studied a related mean value (the cubic moment of quadratic Dirichlet $L$-functions at the central point) and found a main term plus secondary term of size $T^{\frac{3}{4}}$. \item Recent numerical calculations of these moments currently do not seem give to conclusive evidence of what is the correct size for the error term. \end{enumerate}
+171]{Iv1} has conjectured that the error term in this case is $O(T^{\frac{3}{4}+\varepsilon})$ and $\Omega( T^{\frac{3}{4}} )$.
+Zhang \cite{Z} studied a related mean value (the cubic moment of quadratic Dirichlet $L$-functions at the central point) and found a main term plus secondary term of size $T^{\frac{3}{4}}$, assuming certain meromorphicity and polynomial growth assumptions for the corresponding multiple Dirichlet series.
+Recently, Diaconu \cite{Di} and Diaconu and Whitehead \cite{DW} have given a proof of this in both the function field and number field cases. \item Recent numerical calculations of these moments (see \cite{RuYa}) currently do not seem give to conclusive evidence of what is the correct size for the error term. \end{enumerate}

-In this article we shall prove that a certain ternary additive divisor bound implies an asymptotic formula for $ I_{\I,\J; \omega}(T)$ in the case $|\I|=|\J|=3$.
+In this article we shall prove that a certain asymptotic formula for ternary additive divisor sums implies an asymptotic formula for $ I_{\I,\J}(\omega)$ in the case $|\I|=|\J|=3$.
 In the remainder of this article we consider $\I, \J$ where